zevlg/rfcs/text/0000-network-errors-handling.md

 # Motivation

-Current interfaces, such as `TCPListenNotify`, `TCPConnectionNotify` and `UDPNotify` does not provide any interfmation why some action has failed.
-This makes difficulties in figuring out software configuration errors.
+Current interfaces, such as `TCPListenNotify`, `TCPConnectionNotify` and `UDPNotify` do not provide any information why some action has failed.
+This make it difficult to figure out software configuration errors.

 # Detailed design

-Create primivite union of possible network errors, something like `FileErrNo` mapping platform specific errno codes into this primive values.
+1. Create primivite union of possible network errors, something like `FileErrNo`, mapping platform specific errno codes into this primive values.

-Also extend interfaces to accept errors.
+2. Extend interfaces to accept errors.
+(New API functions)

 For example:

 ```pony
 type SocketError is